What are company contribution amounts when picking plans?

 How much must I contribute?

-Justworks requires a minimum employer contribution of 50% towards the cheapest employee only plan.
-This is the minimum amount you can contribute to all plans you choose for your team.
+For medical and dental insurance, Justworks requires a minimum employer contribution of 50% towards the most affordable (cheapest) plan at the Employee only tier.
+This is the minimum amount your company can contribute to all plans you choose for your team.
+There is no minimum contribution requirement for vision insurance.

 Do I have to contribute the same amount to all employees?